 Keeping a Copy with Your Business Documents

-When you go to set one of these up, you should keep a copy of it with your business records.
-The purpose of the operating agreement is to spell out who the members are of the agreement, how the daily business operations get to run and how you plan to pay taxes on it.
-It will also look at how the profits and losses get distributed.
+You should keep a copy of your Operating Agreement with your business records.
+The purpose of this form is to spell out who the members are of the agreement, how the daily business operations are handled per member, and how you plan to pay taxes on your Tennessee LLC.
+It will also look at how the profits and losses get distributed per member.

 Who Needs an Operating Agreement?